cse-sim/cse/doc/src/records/rsys.md

 **rsCap47=*float***

-For rsType=ASHP, rated heating capacity at outdoor dry-bulb temperature = 47 °F. If both rsCap47 and rsCapC are autosized, both are set to the larger consistent value.
+For rsType=ASHP, rated heating capacity at outdoor dry-bulb temperature = 47 ^o^F. If both rsCap47 and rsCapC are autosized, both are set to the larger consistent value.

   **Units**   **Legal Range**           **Default**            **Required**   **Variability**
   ----------- ------------------------- ---------------------- -------------- -----------------